-All workers are paid fair wages which meet or exceed the legal minimum standards or appropriate prevailing industry standards, whichever is higher.
-Other than legally mandated deductions, all other deductions from wages must be made only with the express and written consent of the workers concerned and in compliance with applicable laws and international human rights standards.
+All employees are paid fair wages which meet or exceed the legal minimum standards or appropriate prevailing industry standards, whichever is higher.
+Other than legally mandated deductions, all other deductions from wages must be made only with the express and written consent of the employees concerned and in compliance with applicable laws and international human rights standards.

-Working hours for all workers are reasonable, and workers are not required to work more than the regular and overtime hours allowed by the law of the country where the workers are employed.
-All overtime work by workers is on a voluntary basis and compensated in line with relevant regulations.
+Working hours for all employees are reasonable, and employees are not required to work more than the regular and overtime hours allowed by the law of the country where the employees are employed.
+All overtime work by employees is on a voluntary basis and compensated in line with relevant regulations.

-All workers’ health and safety are protected at work
+All employee’s health and safety are protected at work

 IWG expects all Suppliers to provide their employees with a healthy and safe workplace, as per local health and safety laws and regulations, to prevent accidents and injury arising out of, linked with, or occurring in the course of work or as a result of the Supplier/employer’s operations.

 Work is conducted on the basis of freely agreed and documented terms of employment

 All employees - whether permanent, fixed term, or casual - are provided with employment documents that are freely agreed to and respect employees’ legal and contractual rights.

 Under no circumstances should a Supplier employ individuals under the local legal minimum age for work or mandatory schooling.
 When young employees are employed, they must not do work that is mentally, physically, socially, or morally dangerous or harmful or interferes with their schooling by depriving them of the opportunity to attend school.